mciuba/CocoaHeads-Krk-Talks/README.md

 ###CocoaHeads Kraków #9

-* A talk by on his working experience at Base CRM as an iOS Developer *unknown* by Dominik Kapusta
+* A talk by on his working experience at Base CRM as an iOS Developer by Dominik Kapusta
-* A talk on NSFetchedResultsController and big sets of data *unknown* by Bartek Waresiak
+* A talk on NSFetchedResultsController and big sets of data by Bartek Waresiak

 ###CocoaHeads Kraków #10
 * [(Unit) Testing iOS Apps](http://dudek.mobi/slides/%28Unit%29%20Testing%20iOS%20Apps.pdf) by Paweł Dudek
 * A talk about [UI Appearance style sheets - UISS](https://github.com/robertwijas/UISS) *slides missing* by Robert Wijas
-* A talk by Grzegorz Krukiewicz-Gacek and Marcin Klimek about their work at Estimote *unknown*
+* A talk by Grzegorz Krukiewicz-Gacek and Marcin Klimek about their work at Estimote

 ###CocoaHeads Kraków #11
 * [Safer Objective-C](https://speakerdeck.com/bejo/safer-objective-c) by Błażej Biesiada
-* "Low-hanging fruits: about simple performance tweaks for iOS apps" *slides missing* by Bartek Waresiak
+* "Low-hanging fruits: about simple performance tweaks for iOS apps" by Bartek Waresiak

 ###CocoaHeads Kraków #12